TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

         php typo3/sysext/core/bin/typo3 dumpautoload

--   If that command itself fails, please (manually) uninstall the extension and simply try reinstalling it (via the Extension Manager).
+-   If that command itself fails, please (manually) uninstall the extension and try reinstalling it (via the Extension Manager).

 -   If you are still not lucky, the issue is definitely on your side and you should double check the write permissions on :file:`typo3temp`.